 Concerns Over Using Raw Eggs in Dressing

 Using a raw egg is crucial to creating a velvety dressing.
-However, it is understandable that some people are concerned about becoming sick from them.
+However, it is understandable that some people are concerned about becoming sick with salmonella if they consume raw eggs.
 The good news is that you can easily pasteurize eggs at home to make them safe for consumption.
-Simply place the eggs in a pot, cover with water, and bring it to about 60° C (140° F).
+Simply place the eggs in a pot, cover them with water, and bring them to about 60° C (140° F).
 You should leave the eggs in the water at this temperature for about 3 minutes, but no longer as you don’t want them to cook through.
-Then, you can cool them under cold water and refrigerate until ready to use.
+Then, you can cool them under cold water and refrigerate them until ready to use.

 An even easier option would be to purchase store-bought liquid eggs that have already been pasteurized.
 Generally, a 1/4 cup of liquid eggs equals 1 large egg.